-These tragedies were caused by several voting rules often used by nations and towns, co-ops and corporate boards.
+These tragedies were caused by voting rules often used by nations and towns, co-ops and corporate boards.

 In a South Korean presidential election, two liberals faced the heir of a military dictatorship.
 The liberals got a majority of the votes but split their supporters; so the conservative won under a plurality vote-counting rule.
 These rules elect whoever gets the most votes; 50% is not required.
 The winner claimed a mandate to continue repressive policies.
 Years later he was convicted of treason in the tragic killing of pro-democracy demonstrators.